 - World Entrance Level 0 is the normal world lobby, level 1 is the penultimate boss, level 2 is the final boss, and all the others crash the game.

 - Special Stages number from 0 (0 is the first, 1 is the second, etc.).
-Each Special Stage starts you off with 200 rings.
+Special Stage Level 6 is the wireframe version of the first Special Stage, with the rest being inaccessible.
+Each Special Stage starts you off with 200 Rings.
 Once completed, a Special Stage takes you back to the title screen.
-After completing a Special Stage, and regardless of which one, Not Used level 0 will show the bad ending (but not the screen with the Chaos Rings).

 |An animated sprite of an unused Super Sonic.
 Colors are incorrect and fan-made, no known palette in the game matches.
 Unknown use; speculated as part of an intro/outro.|

 |Another Super Sonic, this time with his arm outstretched.|